 About – The Bribie Islander Newspaper and Blog

-2020 now marks 6 Years of Publishing for The Bribie Islander.
+2021 now marks 7 years of publishing for The Bribie Islander.

 Upon arriving in Australia, Richard, a qualified electrician, and skilled tradesperson decided to embark upon a new career.
-Arriving in the little haven of Bribie Island, an opportunity to purchase a local classifieds paper arose.
+Upon settling in the little haven of Bribie Island, an opportunity to purchase a local classifieds paper arose.

 Never one to shy away from a challenge, Richard researched what might be involved in running a print media business.
-Unfortunately, this 8-page paper was sold before Richard had the chance to submit an offer.
-However, the seed was planted and began growing, until March 2014 when Richard founded ‘The Bribie Islander.’
+Unfortunately, this 8-page paper was purchased before Richard had the chance to submit an offer.
+However, the seed was planted and began growing, until March 2014 when Richard founded the Bribie Islander.

 The Bribie Islander developed into a newspaper and came to fruition in August 2014 with Issue 01 hot off the press!
 Initially planned as an 8-page publication with a distribution of approximately 8,000, Richard quickly realized that demand for a new local paper was high, and Issue 01 expanded to 16 pages with circulation in the vicinity of 12,000.

-Since ‘The Bribie Islander’ commenced, it has seen continuous growth and is now producing up to 80 pages per publication – a glossy A4 magazine with a distribution having escalated to 16,000.
+Since, ‘The Bribie Islander’ started, it has seen continuous growth and is now producing up to 80 pages per publication – a glossy A4 magazine with distribution having escalated to 17,000.

 Meet the Team